michaelsoriano/wp-vue-starter/README.md

 # wp-vue-starter

-This is a WordPress theme that uses the framework VueJS as the rendering framework.
+A basic WordPress (starter) theme that uses VueJS as the front-end rendering framework.
+Theme templates are Vue components and supports the loop, home, page, single, search, 404, paging and comments.
+Looks like a traditional "blog" and "Bootstrap" - which is serves as a good starting point for many projects.

+More information can be found in this post: http://michaelsoriano.com/wordpress-starter-theme-using-vuejs/

 ## USES THE FOLLOWING